Julien-Fischer/linx/README.md

 It also enhances Terminator with additional features, integrates AI tools like GPT-4 for in-terminal prompts, and provides commands to configure and sync your local Linx setup with a remote environment.

-To sync your configuration, simply type `linx sync`, and Linx will handle the rest.

 ## Features

 Version `1.0.0-alpha` of Linx offers the following features: